biowpn/bioweapon/_posts/2023-03-19-round-to-multiple.md

 numToRound - remainder + multiple
 ```

-Now let's look at the 2nd version, where negative `N`s are supported:
+Now let's look at the 2nd version, where `numToRound` can be negative:

 ```cpp
 int roundUp(int numToRound, int multiple)